 Make sure you take the time to learn how to use each platform effectively.
 A good social media marketing campaign engages users without annoying or spamming them.
 Don’t overwhelm your friends and followers, and make sure your efforts focus on your customers.

 You can also hire a professional to assist you.
-Many online marketing consultants offer social media campaign planning, content development, profile setup.
+Many online marketing consultants offer social media profile setup, campaign planning, and content development.